lakshyatyagi24/Unlock-Synoriq/Learn TortoiseGit Tool for Git Operations/readme.md

 * use tortoisegit merge and select the branch name from where we need to merge the branch.
 * by default it will do fast forward merge.
 * In case of conflict we need to use tortoisegitmerge and solve that conflict manually.
+###### Tutorial 7
+* Use tortoisegit to create a branch and write the name of the branch.
+By default, it will create a new branch from the master but we have the option to change the base branch.
+* Use tortoisegit switch/checkout to change the branch.
+* Use tortoisegit browse references to and delete the branch you want to delete.